tudelft3d/val3dity/tests/README.md

 Most spatial data, or geometry data needs some metadata, because they are too complex to be self-explanatory.
 Therefore every test data file *needs* a description in `test_metadata.yml`.
 Note that this is enforced by `test_metadata.py` when running the *full test set*.

-In `test_metadata.yml` the quoting of the nodes is important, particularly if there are no letters in the filename:
+In `test_metadata.yml` the quoting of the nodes is important, particularly if there are no letters in the file name:

 ```yaml
 test_geometry_generic:                                  # test case